 But wait – the leak could be something other than engine oil

+You shouldn’t automatically assume that fluid leaking from your vehicle is engine oil.
 Just because it looks like engine oil, doesn’t mean it is engine oil.
 Your car has a lot of fluids and it can be hard to tell them apart – especially once they’ve hit the ground.

 For example, your car has transmission fluid, brake fluid, and coolant.
 Many vehicles also have power steering fluid, differential fluid, and transferase fluid.
 And all of those fluids have the potential to leak, due to worn out or broken parts.